Cycle Time vs Takt Time:

 Takt Time:

-Takt time is defined as the required time to produce one unit as per customer demand.
+Takt time is the required time to produce one unit as per customer demand.
 It sets the rate of production to match the rate of customer demand.
 Takt time is an element of lean manufacturing.

 Takt Time = Available Production Time / Rate of customer demand

-How to calculate Takt time? | Takt time example :
+How to calculate takt time? | Takt time example :

 Total shift hours = 10 hrs (10 x 60=600 min)